FULL REVIEW: Das Stakehaus at Dark Universe in Epic Universe

 Atmosphere

 This is a quick-service restaurant where you can order through Mobile Order.
-You order right on the app and sit down in the restaurant.
-Once you place your order, you can scan the QR code on the table, and the servers will bring the food right to you.
+You order right on the app and sit down in the restaurant — how convenient!
+To place your order, you can scan the QR code on the table, and the servers will bring the food right to you.
 We love how easy it feels to order!
 Even if you order an alcoholic beverage, they’ll bring it to your table and check your ID once they deliver the drink.

 Be aware that this space is dark and filled with lots of vampire artwork and artifacts.
 Many of the paintings show the world of vampires from their perspective and showcase Darkmoor’s history.
-Some of the creepier elements on the wall might not be the favorite of little ones or those easily frightened.
+You might want to avoid some of the creepier elements if you have little ones or those who are easily frightened.

 Enough about the space — let’s eat!